-rename Depending on the result of the pathname query, will do one of the following: (1) Change the name (or other) attribute for a file, without affecting its parents/children (2) Change the parent of a file (3) Update the affected link(s) and their associated attributes.
+rename Depending on the result of the pathname query, will do one of the following: (1) change the name (or other) attribute for a file, without affecting its parents/children, (2) change the parent of a file, or (3) update the affected link(s) and their associated attributes.
 The pathname must resolve to a single source file.

-unlink Looks up a pathname query.
-If the query matches a single file, it also looks up the parent to the file within the query, determines the link between parent and child, and removes that link from the metadata store.
+unlink Looks up the pathname query.
+If the query matches a single file, it also looks up the parent to the file within the query, determines the link between parent and child, and removes that link from the metadata store, including all of its link attributes.